yleeyilin/tp/docs/UserGuide.md

     <img src="images/Ui.png" alt="Add before" style="width:100%;"/>
     <medium>A GUI similar to the one above should appear in a few seconds.</medium>
     <br>
-    <medium>Note that PoochPlanner does not contain any sample data.
-Thus, an empty contacts list will be shown on first use.</medium>
+    <medium>Since PoochPlanner does not contain any sample data, an empty contacts list will be shown on first use.</medium>
     <br>
 </div>

 <br>

 6. Type any command into the input box and press enter to execute it. <br>
-   Some example commands that you can try:
+   You can try out the sample commands below:

    * `/add-person ; name : Pooch  ; phone : 98765435 ; address : Poochie Street 24 ; email : iampooch@gmail.com` <br>
    The above command adds a general contact named `Pooch` to your contacts list in PoochPlanner.